 Is it possible that my vagina is too small?
 Could it be smaller from lack of experience?

-We encourage women who suspect they have issues with their hymen to complete a gynecological exam by a knowledgeable medical professional, at which time issues like this can be discussed.
-If still unsatisfied, women should seek a second opinion.
+We encourage women who suspect they have issues with their hymen to complete a gynecological exam by a knowledgeable medical professional so that issues like this can be discussed.
+In very rare situations, surgery for an overly thick or rigid hymen may be warranted, but it is certainly wise to seek a second opinion before having the procedure.

 Can my problem still be vaginismus if I’ve had pleasurable intercourse before, but now it hurts?

 Vaginismus can, and frequently does, occur later in life following years of pain-free or pleasurable intercourse; the late onset of this condition is called secondary vaginismus.
 Like primary vaginismus, symptoms may vary widely, from mild discomfort or burning sensations upon penetration to intense tightness.